Quantum-classical eigensolver using multiscale entanglement renormalization: MERA adapted for quantum computers

 \section{MERA adapted for quantum computers}

 A MERA \cite{Vidal-2005-12,Vidal2006} is a hierarchical TNS motivated by the real-space renormalization group \cite{Kadanoff1966-2,Jullien1977-38,Drell1977-16}: In each renormalization step $\tau=1,\dotsc, T$, unitaries with small spatial support are applied to disentangle the system to some extent, before isometries are applied in order to map a block of $b$ sites into a new renormalized site.
 In the process, states that are not important for the representation of the ground state are discarded.
-With a branching ratio of $b$, this process ends in a single renormalized site after $T\sim\log_b N$ steps, and the resulting single-site problem can be solved exactly.
+With a branching ratio of $b$, this process ends with one or a few renormalized sites after $T\sim\log_b N$ steps, and the resulting few-site problem can be solved exactly.
 While the physical site Hilbert spaces have dimension $d$, Hilbert spaces of renormalized sites have dimension $\chi$.
 Seen in reverse, the renormalization group scheme defines a many-body state $|\Psi\ket$.
 This state is a MERA with bond dimension $\chi$.
 It consists of $T$ layers, each comprising the unitary disentanglers and isometries of a renormalization step.
 Optimizing the tensor elements to minimize the energy expectation value $E=\bra\Psi|\hH|\Psi\ket$, one obtains a groundstate approximation.

 In principle, it is straightforward to prepare a MERA $|\Psi\ket$ on quantum computers.
 Assume $\chi = 2^q$ such that every renormalized site corresponds to $q$ qubits.
 A disentangler that acts on $n$ (renormalized) sites is a $\chi^n\times \chi^n$ unitary acting on $nq$ qubits.
 It can be decomposed into a circuit of $\O(4^{nq})$ single-qubit and CNOT gates \cite{Barenco1995-52,Moettoenen2004-93,Shende2006-25}.
 An isometry that maps $n$ sites into $m>n$ can be implemented as a unitary acting on $nq$ qubits and $(m-n)q$ additional ones initialized in state $|0\ket$.
 It requires $\O(2^{(n+m)q})$ single-qubit and CNOT gates \cite{Itan2016-93}.